qpgmr-de/qpgmr-de.github.io/_posts/2025-06-01-initializing-srvpgm.md

 the service program, it still has to be flagged as `export` in the RPG source code.

-The [page in IBM i Info Center](https://www.ibm.com/support/pages/initializing-context-during-service-program-activation) is recommending that you only create the module once, and always you the same name for the init procedure.
+The [page in IBM i Info Center](https://www.ibm.com/support/pages/initializing-context-during-service-program-activation) is recommending that you only create the module only once, and always use the same module and the same procedure name for the init procedure in RPG.
 But I prefer to have a separate module for each service program, as I also like to prefix the procedure names of my service programs.

 At this point you are free to stop reading - in fact, up until now, I haven't written anything, that you cannot read on the [page in IBM i Info Center](https://www.ibm.com/support/pages/initializing-context-during-service-program-activation).